microsoft/fast/specs/typography/typography.md

 *Note that these are just examples and nothing about any particular usage of a type size is prescribed by the underlying ramp.
 See further typography specs for other systematic ways to apply the ramp sizes.*

-Type style variables can be added at any point in the DOM.
-Generally they would be created globally for consistent application throughout your app or site, or they could be overridden or added for a single section of a page.
+Type style variables can be added or updated at any point in the component tree.
+Generally they would be created globally for consistent application throughout your app or site, or they could be overridden or added for a single section of a page. *Note that this does not prescribe if they are part of the design system or declared as css variables, TBD per larger styling system work.*

 ### API